 grade.
-After graduating, he took a year off, which he spent living in Berlin.
-He backpacked through Europe for six weeks, which provided him with an insight into numerous other environments and cultures, deepening his interest in intercultural awareness and communication.
+After graduating, he decided to take a year off, which he spent living in Berlin.
+He backpacked through Europe for six weeks, which provided him with an insight into numerous other places and cultures, deepening his interest in intercultural awareness and communication.
 He then decided to expand his knowledge in these areas as well as his general understanding of the world by moving to Munich and studying Political Science and Economics at the LMU.
-Michael is looking forward to learning more about the UN, especially exploring international law, which he knows will be invaluable knowledge for a Master in International Relations, which he hopes to pursue in the coming years.
+Michael is looking forward to learning more about the UN, especially exploring international law, which he knows will be invaluable knowledge for a Master’s in International Relations, which he hopes to pursue in the coming years.

 Yilin was born and grew up in Tianjin, China.
-After learning German for six years at school and a German linguistic programme in Peking, she decided to study something completely different in Germany: Political Science with Law as a minor at LMU.
-Due to the opportunity to learn German at a young age, as well as her school’s exchange programme, Yilin is enjoys forging new international relationships and getting to know different cultures.
-In 2015, Yilin attended her first MUN conference in Munich, following by several other terrific experiences in Cambridge, Bonn and Budapest.
-She enjoys the experience of negotiating with other delegates, stepping into the shoes of a diplomat and finally finishing resolutions related to different topics including international security, human rights and the environmental and refugee crisis, which are crucial in the current global setting.
-MUN is a learning-by-doing process.
-The professional training sessions before different MUN conferences are an important reason why she joined the Model United Nations Association Munich e.V.’s Delegation Project of 2017/18.
-The meetings will prepare her for participation at the IsarMUN-, MedMUN-, EuroMUN- and ViMUN-conferences, which are well known for their excellence.
-Teamwork and useful knowledge about politics and international law in more practical situations are not easy to gain in the more traditional lectures at university.
-In her spare time, Yilin enjoys travelling and attending exciting events related to music, technology and food with friends.
+After learning German for six years at School and finishing one year of German Linguistic study in Peking, she decided to study something completely new and different in Germany.
+So now she is studying Political Science and Law as a minor at LMU.
+Due to the unique opportunity to learn German at the young age in China and also the exchange program at School, Yilin is passionate about meeting new friends and getting to know different cultures.
+In 2015 Yilin attended her first MUN conference in Munich, following by several other terrific experiences in Cambridge, Bonn and Budapest.
+She enjoys the experience of negotiating with other delegates and stepping in the shoes of a diplomat and finally finishing resolutions related to different topics like security, human rights, environment and refugee crisis, which are extremely crucial for our life in the real world.

 Ana was born in 1996 in Ruse, Bulgaria.
 She was raised in the same city, graduating from the German High School in 2015.
 In order to understand and further develop her interest in how governments work, she subsequently moved to Munich to pursue her studies in law.
-She is interested in processes in international organisations and her interest for international legal developments motivated her to attend classes on U.S. Constitutional Law.
+She is interested in processes in international organizations.
+Her interest for international legal developments motivated her to attend classes on U.S. Constitutional Law.
 Seeking to deepen her insight into the process of law making and the interrelations of political interests, Ana is taking part in an extracurricular workshop for legislature.
-Besides university, she works for the Max-Planck-Institute for Innovation and Competition and volunteers at the organisation “Studenten bilden Schüler”, where she helps pupils with migration backgrounds.
-Next to her Abitur, she received the “Deutsches Sprachdiplom II” and the Cambridge Certificate in Advanced English.
+Besides university, she works for the Max-Planck-Institute for Innovation and Competition and volunteers at the organization “Studenten bilden Schüler”, where she helps pupils with migration background.
+Next to her diploma she received Deutsches Sprachdiplom II and Cambridge Certificate in Advanced English.
 Ana is fluent in Bulgarian, German and English and is currently learning French.
-Shortly before moving to Munich she worked as a translator and already during her school time she performed as a soloist for both junior and senior choirs.
+Shortly before moving to Munich she worked as a translator and already during her school time she performed as the soloist for both junior and senior choirs.
 She likes to spend her leisure time playing the piano, reading books and watching the opera with her friends.
-As a member of the Delegation Project of 2017/2018, Ana is eagerly looking forward to being a part of the Model United Nations Association Munich e.V.
-In working out solutions together with people of different cultural backgrounds, she would like to enhance her interpersonal skills and hopes that such skills would ultimately help her in many future avenues.
+As a member of the 2017/2018 delegation Ana is eagerly looking forward to being a part of MUNAM.
+In working out solutions together with people of different cultural backgrounds, she would like to enhance her interpersonal skills.
+She hopes that such skills would ultimately help her in many future avenues.